 Puppy Supply List

-I currently feed Stella & Chewys Beef Freeze Dried or frozen raw food.
-The freeze dried does not need refrigeration.
-I switch the protein source with each new bag to reduce allergies later in life.
-Please keep the puppy on the same food for at least the first week since this is a high stress time.
+I currently feed Stella & Chewys Beef frozen raw food.
+It also comes in a freeze dried that does not need refrigeration.
+Please do not change anything the first couple of weeks that you get your puppy home since it is a high stress time and could result in loose stool.
+I do occasionally switch the protein source after the first three months with each new bag to reduce allergies later in life.
 I believe raw is the most natural choice for dogs.
 If selecting another brand, please consider a grain free source that does not contain corn, wheat or soy.

-- Training Treats - my favorite is ZiWi Peak Lamb & Tripe as well as the Stella & Chewys Meal Mixers.
-Ziwi Peak is an air dried raw food and is a great choice for training treats.
-It can also be fed as a food alone.
-This can be purchased at some pet stores or ordered from wag.com or chewies.com
+- Training Treats - my favorite is the Stella & Chewys Meal Mixers.
+Once they get to be around four months old I like to start to gradually use the Ziwi Peak Lamb & Tripe.
+It is an air dried raw food and is a great choice for training treats.
+It can also be fed as a food as we;;.
+This can be purchased at some pet stores or ordered from wag.com or chewie.com

 - Hip Supplements.
 I recommend Glyco Flex III chewables for at least the first year of life while your puppy is going through rapid growth.
 I break them in half and feed one daily.
-I order this from Amazon.
 Also, the Wholistic Pet Organics Canine Complete plus Joint Mobility is great to sprinkle on their food daily.

 - Collar with ID tag and leash.